sergeymitrichev/dinnerparty/README.md

 * :white_medium_square: Menu changes each day (admins do the updates)
 * :white_medium_square: Users can vote on which restaurant they want to have lunch at
 * :white_medium_square: Only one vote counted per user
-* :white_medium_square: If user votes again the same day:
+* :white_medium_square: If user users again the same day:
     - If it is before 11:00 we asume that he changed his mind.
     - If it is after 11:00 then it is too late, vote can't be changed
 * :white_medium_square: Each restaurant provides new menu each day.